As we age our skin renews at increasingly slower rates, bringing on the signs of aging, from wrinkles to sagging skin.

 But there is a way to expedite the skin renewal process or a way to ‘life hack’ it, if you will – and it’s by exfoliating with a glycolic acid peel.

-Alpha Hydroxy Acid (AHA) exfoliation is not magic, but it’s pretty close to it.
+Alpha Hydroxy Acid (AHA) exfoliation is not magic, but it’s pretty close to it if you use it right.

 In this guide, we’ll break down all your “What is a glycolic acid peel?” related questions — along with best-use practices to ensure your skin stays glowing and vibrant.